International Travel and Teleworking

 Travelers should also check UNC Global Travel and Operations and the website for updates and warnings related to their destination, information on travel insurance and other helpful resources.

-- Brought to Russia, China or Venezuela, regardless of the equipment’s valuation.
+- The items are destined to Russia, China or Venezuela, regardless of the equipment’s valuation.

 Travelers should also make sure to review the UNC Global webpage for Legal and Compliance Considerations for Global Travel and the UNC-Chapel Hill Export Compliance Guide for International Travel for the various compliance-related considerations when traveling internationally.